SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/refining-offloaded.md

 Depending on your use cases, you will often find the need to provide a view on the data, which limits, filters, or transforms the data, e.g. converting Celsius to Fahrenheit or extracting data from JSON fragments.

 In Dremio, you can create such a view by defining a corresponding query and saving it as a new dataset.
 When saving that new dataset, you must select your space as the location and can freely choose a name for the view.
 Once that is done, you can work with the new dataset as with any other source and run queries against it.
-This includes in particular querying this view from other clients as described in section [Querying Offloaded Cumulocity Data](/datahub/querying-offloaded/).
+This includes in particular querying this view from other clients as described in section [Querying offloaded Cumulocity Data](/datahub/working-with-datahub/#querying-offloaded).

 > **Info:** Such a view is per default not materialized, i.e., it is not stored persistently.
 Each time you query the view, the underlying query defining the view is run against the source data.